-Knowledge-based CPE activities - these activities are designed primarily for pharmacists and technicians to acquire factual knowledge.
-This information must be based on evidence as accepted in the literature by the health care professions.
+Knowledge-based CPE activities - these activities are designed primarily to acquire factual knowledge.
 The minimum contact hours required for knowledge-based activities is 15 minutes (0.025 CEUs).

-Application-based CPE activities - these activities are designed primarily for pharmacists and technicians to apply the information learned in the time frame allotted.
-The information must be based on evidence as accepted in the literature by the health care professions.
+Application-based CPE activities - these activities are designed to apply the information learned in the time frame allotted.
 The minimum contact hours required for application-based activities is 30 minutes (0.05 CEUs).